|Raspberry Pi 3 and filter boad (shield) from TAPR|

 32GB SDHC memory card

-Shield for WSPR from TAPR (this is essentially a low-pass filter)
+Shield for WSPR from TAPR (this is both an amplifier and a low-pass filter)

 USB keyboard, USB mouse, HDMI monitor